-Situation: Teacher looking at a student's handwriting
+Situation: Adult looking at a child's model

-Appreciation: I can see that you put in a lot of effort while writing!
-The letters are clear and written so neatly.
+Appreciation: I can see that you put in a lot of effort while making this model.
+It is so well detailed and proportionate!

-Praise: Your handwriting is the most amazing I have ever seen.
+Praise: Your model is the most amazing I have ever seen.